carrot-u/carrot-u-docs/docs/install-fest/rbenv.md

 # Install rbenv

-Now that you have brew installed you can install other packages we will in in this course.
+Now that you have brew installed, you can install other packages we will use in this course.

+## Why?

-`rbenv` is ruby version and environment manager. it allows you to have multiple versions of ruby installed and have packages installed to your working project.
+`rbenv` is the ruby version and environment manager.
+It allows you to have multiple versions of ruby installed and have packages installed just for your current project.
-This will allow not to polute global environment with packages that you will try during the course and make it easier to manage and debug your code.
+This will allow you to not to pollute your global environment with packages that you will try during the course and make it easier to manage and debug your code.

+## How?

-In order to install rbenv with brew open terminal and type
+In order to install rbenv with brew, open your terminal and type

     > brew install rbenv